 STEP 3: Complete a Kentucky “Stream Construction Permit”/ Floodplain Permit Application

 A USGS map showing the site should be attached to the application form.
 Plans of the proposed development should also be attached showing existing and proposed conditions, including all appropriate dimensions and elevations.
 The application requires signature of the local floodplain manager.
 Additions and renovations to existing structures also require a cost estimate of the proposed work and a copy of the Property Valuation Administrator’s value of the structure or an appraisal of the structure, if available.

-STEP 4: Does the project include a new building or substantial improvement of an existing building?
+STEP 4: Does the project include a new building or substantial improvement/damage of an existing building?